conjurdemos/simple-oc-k8s-poc/README.md

 2. Kubernetes or OpenShift
 3. Access to DAP appliance, CLI, authenticator, seed-fetcher and test-app images.

-Note that user RBAC is only enforced for Openshift
 ### Usage
+Note:
+  - User RBAC is only enforced for Openshift
+  - All $XXX references refer to env vars set in dap.config

 1. cd to cluster/
      - edit dap.config
      - edit either per environment:
        - kubernetes.config or openshift.config
 2. cd to 1_master
+   - load $CONJUR_APPLIANCE_IMAGE and $CLI_IMAGE
    - run start
 3. cd to 2_follower
+   - as $CLUSTER_ADMIN_USERNAME
-   - as $CLUSTER_ADMIN_USERNAME, run ./0-cluster-admin.sh, to initialize cyberark namespace
+     - run ./0-cluster-admin.sh, to initialize cyberark namespace
+   - as $DAP_ADMIN_USERNAME
+     - load $SEED_FETCHER_IMAGE
-   - as $DAP_ADMIN_USERNAME, run ./1-tag-push-images.sh, to push images to registry
+     - run ./1-tag-push-images.sh, to push images to registry
-   - as $DAP_ADMIN_USERNAME, run ./start, to deploy follower.
+     - run ./start, to deploy follower.
 4. cd to 3_apps
+   - as $CLUSTER_ADMIN_USERNAME
-   - as $CLUSTER_ADMIN_USERNAME, run ./0-cluster-admin.sh, to initialize testapps namespace
+     - run ./0-cluster-admin.sh, to initialize testapps namespace
+   - as $DEVELOPER_USERNAME
+     - load $AUTHENTICATOR_CLIENT_IMAGE and $TEST_APP_IMAGE
-   - as $DEVELOPER_USERNAME, run ./1-tag-push-images.sh, to push images to registry
+     - run ./1-tag-push-images.sh, to push images to registry
-   - as $DEVELOPER_USERNAME, run ./start, to deploy apps.
+     - run ./start, to deploy apps.